EduMIPS64/edumips64/docs/developer-guide.md

 ### Submitting code

-Code should be submitted as pull requests.
-The `master` branch is protected, meaning that pull requests can be merged only if they pass the status checks.
-Currently, the only status check is the Travis CI continuous integration.

-If this proves to be too inconvenient, it might be better to split out a protected `stable` branch to use for releases and have `master` unprotected.
-We'll see how this fares as more people start contributing to the project.
+We use the (GitHub Flow)[http://scottchacon.com/2011/08/31/github-flow.html] development workflow, which means that `master` is always fully working (the code can be built and all tests pass), and development is done in separate named branches.
+The good state of `master` is enforced by its protected status, meaning that no commits can be pushed directly to `master` and any pull requests for `master` have to pass the status checks (Travis CI building the code and executing unit tests).

 ### Unit tests